javiercanadillas/asm-gke/Readme.md

 **[Updated to ASM 1.10.4-14]**

 This repo contains all the necessary artifacts to go from zero to demo the latest version of Anthos Service Mesh, ASM 1.10.4.
+If you want to use it with previous AMS versions, the script will work, you just have to edit it and modify the variables `ISTIO_MAJOR`, `ISTIO_MINOR=4` and `ASM_SUBVER=14`.

 `asm_gke` automates the deployment and destruction of a Anthos Service Mesh GKE enabled cluster in GCP.
 The script is designed to work witht the [ASM installation script](https://cloud.google.com/service-mesh/docs/scripted-install/reference) provided by Google Cloud.